Quick summary of our trip

 While the best remaining tracts of forest lie near the Iguazu Falls area in Argentina and Brazil, driving there would have added several hundred extra miles and it wasn’t clear that the additional costs and access would have been better.
 We decided to visit the forest reserves just beyond the town of Soberbio, along the Brazilian border instead.

 Deciding to visit Misiones also allowed us to visit the Parque Nacional los Palmares, a place we had visited some 30 years earlier.
 Our experience then was in winter – it was cold and the road being dirt was not really suitable for our vehicle.
-In recent years on international travels we have usually opted for 4-wheel drive vehicles with substantial cargo space. these are substantially more expensive, but we travel with much equipment and the high clearance and 4×4 capability with low range – though rarely needed, gives us peace of mind in pulling off the road, or crossing shallow streams or muddy stretches.
+In recent years on international travels we have usually opted for 4-wheel drive vehicles with substantial cargo space.
+These are substantially more expensive, but we travel with much equipment (including clothes for the cruise portion of our trip) and the high clearance and 4×4 capability with low range – though rarely needed, gives us peace of mind in pulling off the road, or crossing shallow streams or muddy stretches.
 With low-clearance vehicles you have to turn around (can be a very long detour) or risk getting stuck.

-The main drawback to our plan tio visit Misiones was that it forced us to drive across the trans-Chaco highway.
+The main drawback to our plan to visit Misiones was that it forced us to drive across the trans-Chaco highway.
 The Chaco is a flat, relatively uninteresting landscape with short trees and now with lots of agricultural development.
 Not very exciting 400 mile drive.
 And we discovered, the road conditions were as bad as we remembered from many years earlier.
-Frequent potholes, fractured roads (where concrete) and undulating, truck -beaten, surfaces where it was asphalt.
+Frequent potholes, fractured roads (where concrete) and undulating, truck-beaten surfaces where it was asphalt.
 Traffic was not heavy, but the entire route required careful driving to avoid potholes and bad pavement stretches.
 The entire trans-Chaco highway is one lane in each direction, with few dedicated passing lanes.
-Not great for slow trucks and fast cars.
+Not great for a mix of slow trucks and fast cars.

 At one of our last stops for the night we were able to get very close to Burrowing Owls in a community park, One photo is shown below.
 This is the same species as found in North America.